Oops and Daisies

 She was sooo perplexed.
 It suddenly clicked to her that her daddy was going somewhere all day long… but that some days, like Fridays, he works from home.

-And I realized how confusing it could be for her.
+I realized how confusing it could be for her.
 She might only be three, but she’s heard of “work” in a variety of different ways.
-From our neighbor Natalie, to my sister Katie who works with the incredible ChickTech, Little Miss has encountered a lot of people who work from home and make their own hours.
-And when we’re up in Michigan, my mom — little miss’s Yaya — has had to explain to little miss that she needs to go do work on the houses, since they’re rentals.
-(And little miss has “helped” her clean out the garage on more than one occasion.)
+From our neighbor Natalie, to my sister Katie, Little Miss has encountered a lot of people who work from home and make their own hours.
+Then, when we’re up in Michigan, my mom — Little Miss’s Yaya — has had to explain to Little Miss that she needs to work on the houses since they’re rentals.
+(Little Miss has “helped” her clean out the garage on more than one occasion.)

-As for what I do, I’ve asked her a few times, “do you know what I do for work?”
+As for what I do, I’ve asked her a few times, “Do you know what I do for work?”
 Once her answer was “something.”
 Another time she perceptively said, “You put on makeup.”
-I think she finally “got” what I did once she started doing some of my live videos with me, and I love that now she’s of an age where she can help me.
-(Another favorite “helping” activity of hers is catching paper when I print it).
+I think she finally “got” what I did once she started doing some of my videos with me, and I love that now she’s of an age where she can help me.
+(Another favorite “helping” activity of hers is catching paper when I print it for my freelance work).

 Save